SenteonLLC/senteonllc.github.io/version/latest/Main.md

 # Overview
 This page provides a quickstart guide for getting Senteon Command Center and Senteon Agent(s) installed on your devices.

-We will walk you through setting up Senteon Command Center followed by installing Senteon Agents onto your devices.

 If you intend to install agents on multiple endpoints, Senteon recommends using the command line installer (instructions can be found [here](Setup.md)).

 # Before You Begin